ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 1) The service can be instrumented with OpenTelemetry (either through runtime zero-configuration instrumentation, or through explicit instrumentation).
 This essentially rules out use of this method for most "third-party" applications and services.

 2) Your OTel pipelines are robust enough to forgo file-based logging.
-Traditional logging relied on services writing to files, and agents tailing those log files.
+Traditional logging relied on services writing to files and agents "tailing" those log files.
 File-based logging inherently adds a semi-reliable, FIFO, disk-based queue between services and the collector.
-If there is a downstream failure in the telemetry pipeline (e.g., a failure in the Collector or downstream of the Collector), the file will serve as a temporary, reasonably robust buffer mechanism.
+If there is a downstream failure in the telemetry pipeline (e.g., a failure in the Collector or downstream of the Collector), the file will serve as a temporary, reasonably robust buffer.

 That said, there are inherent advantages to using a network-based logging protocol where possible: namely:
 1) not having to deal with file rotation